PREDICTIVE ANALYTICS

 Expected learning outcomes

-Apply data processing techniques to real data using suitable statistical software
+- Ability to apply data processing techniques to real data using appropriate statistical software.

 Pre-requirements